fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 Principles 4 and 5 are in synergy, so we discuss them together.

 These principles help with getting code that can be reused with different data formats.
 For example, say that we wanted to send greetings encoded in XML instead of JSON.
-We just need to change the input port of `Greeter` to use `xml`, without the need for updating the implementation.
+We just need to change the input port of `Greeter` to use `xml` as format, without the need for updating the implementation.

 ```jolie
 service Greeter {